unytics/catalog_builder/catalogs/dbt_1.8__models_only/README.md

 This will generate two files: `manifest.json` and `catalog.json` in `target` folder.

-> If you haven't any dbt project but still want to try this example, you can download the files of Gitlab Data team that they make public.
+> If you haven't any dbt project but still want to try this example, you can download the public files of Gitlab Data team.
 Here are the links:
 >
 > - [manifest.json](https://dbt.gitlabdata.com/manifest.json)
 > - [catalog.json](https://dbt.gitlabdata.com/catalog.json)